LlightBoth/Food_Shop/README.md

 5\.
 Results are returned back to the UI

 ## How To Run It
+- # If you do not have migration file in Foodshop.Data then
 - # When Inside file go to tool -> nu-package cmd
 - Run:  Add-Migration InitialCreate
         Update-Database